 Specifies the number of MOM intervals between subsequent executions of the specified health check.
-This value defaults to 1 indicating the check is run every MOM interval (see Compute Node Health Check for more information).
+This value defaults to 1 indicating the check is run every MOM interval (see "Compute Node Health Check" on page 201 for more information).

 \$node\check\interval has two special strings that can be set: